New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Contragredient Lie Superalgebras

-A Cartan matrix $A$ is indecomposable if there is no suitable permutation of rows and columns of $A$ that can make $A$ block diagonal.
-A Cartan matrix $A$ with entries in $\Z$ is called a generalized Cartan matrix (with respect to a parity set $I$) if it satisfies the following properties: \begin{enumerate} \item $a_{ii} = 2$ if $\mathrm{par}(i) = 0$; \item $a_{ii} \in {0,1}$ if $\mathrm{par}(i) = 1$; \item if $a_{ii} = 2$ then $a_{ij} \in \Z_{\leq 0}$ for all $j$; \item $a_{ij} = 0 \Leftrightarrow a_{ji} = 0$ for all $i \neq j$. \end{enumerate} This is slightly different from the usual definition of a generalized Cartan matrix (cf. \cite{hoyt2007classification}) but it shall be convenient for our purposes; for instance, we can deduce the parity set from the Cartan matrix and shall henceforth suppress it in the notation.
-Lastly, we shall say $A$ is symmetrizable if it factors as the product of a diagonal matrix and a symmetric matrix.
+A Cartan matrix $A$ is \textit{indecomposable} if there is no suitable permutation of rows and columns of $A$ that can make $A$ block diagonal.
+Lastly, we will say $A$ is \textit{symmetrizable} if it factors as the product of a diagonal matrix and a symmetric matrix.
+In general, one can take elements in the ground field (cf. \cite{hoyt2007classification,chapovalov2010classification} for definitions over $\mathbb{C}$ and \cite{bouarroudj2009classification,bouarroudj2020roots} in the modular case).

-Recall that a Kac-Moody Lie algebra over $\KK$ is a contragredient Lie algebra with symmetrizable, generalized Cartan matrix (with respect to the purely even parity set).
-For Kac-Moody Lie algebras over $\mathbb{C}$ with Cartan matrix $A$, which include the simple Lie algebras, the defining relations of the ideal $\mathfrak{r}$ are well known; they are the Serre relations (cf. \cite{Kac1990InfiniteDim}):
+Recall that a \textit{Kac-Moody Lie algebra} over $\KK$ is a contragredient Lie algebra with symmetrizable Cartan matrix (with respect to the purely even parity set).
+For Kac-Moody Lie algebras over $\mathbb{C}$ with Cartan matrix $A = (a_{ij})$, which include the simple Lie algebras, the defining relations of the ideal $\mathfrak{r}$ are the well known \textit{Serre relations} (cf. \cite{Kac1990InfiniteDim}):

 for all $1 \leq i \neq j \leq n$.
 Over $\KK$ these relations also hold, but there may be others.
 In general, the defining relations are not easily determined.
-For the exceptional simple Lie superalgebras we consider, however, there exists an analog of the Serre relations (cf. Proposition 2.5.1 in \cite{bouarroudj2006cartan}).
+For all of the exceptional simple Lie superalgebras we consider, there exists an analog of the Serre relations (cf. Proposition 2.5.1 in \cite{bouarroudj2006cartan}).
+In fact, a defining set of relations in terms of Chevalley generators has been determined (cf. \cite{bouarroudj2010divided,bouarroudj2008new}).

-For more details on the theory of contragredient Lie (super)algebras, one can refer to \cite{Kac1990InfiniteDim, serganova2011kac}.
+For more details on the theory of contragredient Lie (super)algebras and double extensions of loop (super)algebras, one can refer to \cite{Kac1990InfiniteDim, serganova2011kac} and the last two sections in \cite{bls2019}.